jdh4/N-Body-Prob/README.md

 We see that our baseline performance is 0.7 GFLOP/s.

 For this exercise, the run times are short so it is okay to use the login node.
 In general, one should submit batch jobs [using Slurm](https://researchcomputing.princeton.edu/support/knowledge-base/slurm).
+Additionally, for proper benchmarking one should allocate entires nodes.
+In general, nodes are shared between users.

 In preparation for the next run, remove the executable and other files: